NCAR/lrose-core/docs/download/download_deb_and_install.md

 ## 6. Upgrade

-To upgrade, you need to download a new version of the .deb file.
+When the time comes to upgrade, you will need to download a new version of the .deb file.

 Assume the new file is in: